-Before any movie is made, a storyboard is created.
-Storyboards are basically a way to outline scenes in a movie to aid in the filming process.
-Movies can have dozens of characters, several sub-stories and hundreds of explosions, but good ones wrap all of that content into a neatly themed package.
-Your meetings should be no different.
+Storyboards are a way to organize scenes in a movie to aid in the filming process and to ensure that the core message of the movie carries through from start to finish.
+Movies can have dozens of characters, several sub-stories, and hundreds of explosions, but good ones wrap all of that content into a neatly themed package.

 2. Think "Sermon"

+You don't need to be in the midst of a ceremony or at an inter/national fraternity event to enjoy and connect with your fraternity's history or ritual regularly.
 Incorporate elements of your ritual or simple traditions into your meetings to make your points stick.
-Start your meeting with your creed, make the symbols of your fraternity or sorority visible throughout the meeting or share a story about your founders or organization.
-The more we can mimic the addictive qualities of a sermon, the less you’ll have to worry about whether people will show up and whether they’ll be engaged.
-Remember that humans are visual creatures; the greatest leaders in history combined a heavy dose of symbolism, ritual and principled beliefs to excite their followers.
+Start your meeting with your creed, make the symbols of your fraternity or sorority visible throughout the meeting, or share a story about your organization's history.
+Mimic the addictive qualities of a sermon.
+Humans are visual creatures; the greatest leaders in history combined a heavy dose of symbolism, ritual, and principled beliefs to excite their followers.